 Length: 3.5 days

-- Introduction to Information Security Course and Exam IF011.16 and IF011.06
+- Introduction to Information Security Course and Exam IF011.16

-- Marking Classified Information Course and Exam IF105.16 and IF105.06
+- Marking Classified Information Course and Exam IF105.16

-- Special Access Programs (SAP) Overview Course and Exam SA001.16 and SA001.06
+- Special Access Programs (SAP) Overview Course and Exam SA001.16

-- Developing a Security Education and Training Program Course and Exam GS104.16 and GS104.06
+- Developing a Security Education and Training Program Course and Exam GS104.16

-- Transmission and Transportation for DoD Course and Exam IF107.16 and IF107.06
+- Transmission and Transportation for DOD Course and Exam IF107.16

-- Introduction to Physical Security Course and Exam PY011.16 and PY011.06
+- Introduction to Personnel Security Course and Exam PS113.16

 - The passing score is 80 percent.

-- The examination has a one hour time limit and is open book.
+- The examination has a one-hour time limit and is open book.

-- Professional Development Units per SPēD: 45.00
+- Professional Development Units per SPēD: 45

 System Requirements: Check if your system is configured appropriately to use STEPP.